Algiers is the capital of Algeria in North Africa.

 Algiers is mostly safe for women to travel to, but it is still advised to go out accompanied at night.
 Be sure to avoid remote streets, both during day and night, and do not flash your belongings or handle money in public.

 So...
 How Safe Is Algiers Really?

-Algiers is actually much safer than the media tells you.
+Algiers is much safer than the media tells you.

 Even though you will read many warnings about the safety in Algiers, concerning its political situation, things are getting better and better in this country.

-After the civil wars, terrorism in 2005 was focused only in areas such as wooded mountains and near the Libyan or Malian borders, so Algiers is actually pretty safe.
+After the civil wars, terrorism in 2005 was focused only on areas such as wooded mountains and near the Libyan or Malian borders, so Algiers is pretty safe.

 When outside of your accommodation, it is very important not to wear expensive jewelry or flash around items such as hi-tech devices and cameras on display.